kkplein/ssm-doc/docs/glossary.terminology.md

 ## Ports

-The following ports must be open to enable communication between the SSM Server and SSM clients.
+The following ports must be open on the SSM client to accept incoming traffic from the SSM Server.

 42000
 : For SSM to collect general system metrics.